Please provide your zip code to see plans in your area.

 Until recently, New York had been one of two states (the other being California) without an asset transfer penalty for HCBS.
 This means transferring assets meant Medicaid wouldn’t pay for nursing home care, but it would cover HCBS.
 However, due to a budget shortfall, the state created an asset transfer penalty for HCBS.

-New York State uses a 60-month lookback period to calculate its asset transfer penalty for nursing home benefits, but the lookback period is 30-months for HCBS.
+New York State uses a 60-month lookback period to calculate its asset transfer penalty for nursing home benefits, but the lookback period will be 30-months for HCBS.

 A state’s Medicaid agency is required to recover what it paid for long-term care related costs while an enrollee was 55 or older.
 States can also pursue estate recovery for all other medical costs, and can collect from enrollees who did not receive long-term care.